wuxb45/wormhole/README.md

 The memory manager of the internal key-value objects can be customized when creating a new Wormhole (see `wormhole_create`).
 The customization will _only_ affect the internal `struct kv` objects.
 Actually, the memory manager can be configured to directly use the caller's `struct kv` object and store it in Wormhole.
-This `struct kvmap_mm` structure shows how to do this:
+This `struct kvmap_mm` structure shows an example:

     const struct kvmap_mm kvmap_mm_ualloc {
       .in = kvmap_mm_in_noop, // in wormhole_set(), store caller's kv in wh